Narmer: Reign

 The date commonly given for the beginning of Narmer's reign is c.
 3100 BC (± 150 years), which is derived from several sources including the Turin Canon.
 A 2013 study, using radiocarbon dating and Bayesian statistics, placed the reign of Aha (Narmer's successor) most likely between 3111 and 3045 BC (with 68% confidence), with a broader range of 3218 to 3035 BC (with 95% confidence).
 Other mainstream estimates, using both the historical method and radiocarbon dating, are in the range c.
 3173–2987 BC.
 (Note: Establishing absolute dating for Ancient Egypt relies on two different methods, each of which is problematic.
 As a starting point, the Historical Method makes use of astronomical events that are recorded in Ancient Egyptian texts, which establishes a starting point in which an event in Egyptian history is given an unambiguous absolute date.
 "Dead reckoning"—adding or subtracting the length of each king's reign (based primarily on Manetho, the Turin King List, and the Palermo Stone) is then used until one gets to the reign of the king in question.
 However, there is uncertainty about the length of reigns, especially in the Archaic Period and the Intermediate Periods.
-Two astrological events are available to anchor these estimates, one in the Middle Kingdom and one in the New Kingdom (for a discussion of the problems in establishing absolute dates for Ancient Egypt, see Shaw 2000a).
+Two astronomical events are available to anchor these estimates, one in the Middle Kingdom and one in the New Kingdom (for a discussion of the problems in establishing absolute dates for Ancient Egypt, see Shaw 2000a).
 Two estimates based on this method are: Hayes 1970, who gives the beginning of the reign of Narmer/Menes as 3114 BC, which he rounds to 3100 BC; and Krauss & Warburton 2006, who places the ascent of Narmer to the throne of Egypt as c.
 2950 BC.